lanking520/Digital_China/README.md

 6. Personal Note: Uploading file error (Undefined Undefined B)
 7. [Functional Dev] Import ics (General Format) of calendar event
 8. apply for reimbursement Error, cannot update data

+## 2016-06-22 More than a Terminal Test
+Things has changed.
+The test is focused more on the humanoid test -> Auto test on with the proxy server.
+The requirement has also been changed to test the functionalities.
+Will update this afternoon